busterbenson/public/Codex.md

 - My strengths according to the Gallup Strengths Finder are, in order: Individualization, Learner, Relator, Achiever, Analytical

 ### Type 3: Opinions
 Beliefs about how I interpret my perceptions and synthesize the meaning of reality.
-3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured.
+3A is about what this means for my own approach to life, and 3B is about how I believe society should be structured, and 3C is my personal pledge that I invite others to hold me to.

 #### 3A: Opinions: Personal principles
 How I believe I should approach life.
 These are all opt-in and apply only to myself.